ezeaspie/card_combat_game/README.md

 6. Add Documentation for adding cards to database.
 7. Add status effects to moves. (poison, paralysis, frozen, etc.)
 8. Keep track of status boosts / reductions on the bottom of the card. (attack+, attack++,defense-,etc.)
+9. Add a console to keep track of recent moves and damage and effects/etc. (3/29/2018)

 ## JavaScript/Engine RoadMap